-I serve as a teaching fellow for the Humanities in the Foundation correspondence course, which is offered to students incarcerated in California prisons.
+I served as a teaching fellow for the Humanities in the Foundation correspondence course, which is offered to students incarcerated in California prisons.
 I taught Foundations I in 2017-18 via correspondence with students at North Kern State Prison and Foundations II: American Writers with students at Kern Valley State Prison and California Men’s Colony.
 In 2019, I developed a Foundations III course on Zora Neale Hurston’s novel Their Eyes Were Watching God, which I will teach through correspondence and which will be offered to students in multiple California prisons.
 More information about the courses and programs can be found at this link and in this news report.

 Under the ACLU court ordered monitor of conditions of confinement and medical services within Southern California jail facilities, we met with incarcerated individuals at the Santa Barbara Sheriff’s Office jail to record their statements about conditions and treatment in the jail.
 The Abolition project is funded by a John Arnhold grant, and is an ongoing collaborative effort between faculty and students at UCSB to learn and teach about abolitionist issues.
-I have been an ACLU Ombudsperson for the Santa Barbara Jails Project and I am a Graduate Research Assistant for the Arnhold Abolition Collaborative Research Project.
+I have been an ACLU Ombudsperson for the Santa Barbara Jails Project and I served as a Graduate Research Assistant for the Arnhold Abolition Collaborative Research Project.
 PI: Professor Felice Blake. https://aclusocal.org/en/issues/jails-project

-Critical Pedagogy Initiative, 2016-present
+Critical Pedagogy Initiative, 2016-19

 The Critical Pedagogy Initiative runs programming in the UCSB English Department, including discussions, workshops, film screenings, and collaborative projects, that furthers conversations about teaching literature in the public university.
-I am the co-founder and facilitator of this Initiative. https://criticalpedagogyinitiative.english.ucsb.edu/
+I am the co-founder and former facilitator of this Initiative. https://criticalpedagogyinitiative.english.ucsb.edu/